Code of Conduct

 Alcohol and doping- Any AOAA member found to be under the influence of alcohol or any illegal substance or performance-enhancing drug during training or while participating in an event or tournament will have their licence and membership revoked.

 Safety equipment – When training, AOAA members and non-members are required to wear any appropriate safety equipment (fencing helmet, gauntlets, pads, box, chest protectors, etc) necessary for the type of training in which you are participating.
-Failure to do this could result in injury.
+Failure to do this could result in injury, and you may not be able to claim compensation for serious injury.

 Members and Volunteers – All Members or persons volunteering for roles in the AOAA such as sticklers, timers, scorers or class assistants should familiarise themselves with and abide by all AoAA/AMA rules and policies.